-all awards with restrictions scheduled to lapse within two years of termination Mr. Fioravanti and Mr. Todd all awards with restrictions scheduled to lapse within one year of termination all unvested stock option awards held at termination scheduled to vest within two years of termination Mr. Fioravanti and Mr. Todd all unvested stock option awards held at termination scheduled to vest within one year of termination

-· the ability to exercise all stock option awards vested as of termination, as well as the accelerated vesting and ability to exercise the following additional awards:
+all awards with restrictions scheduled to lapse within two years of termination Mr. Fioravanti and Mr. Todd all awards with restrictions scheduled to lapse within one year of termination the ability to exercise all stock option awards vested as of termination, as well as the accelerated vesting and ability to exercise the following additional awards: